onsi/gomega/docs/index.md

 To assert that nothing gets sent to a channel.

 As with `Eventually`, you can also pass `Consistently` a function.
 In fact, `Consistently` works with the three categories of `ACTUAL` value outlined for `Eventually` in the section above.

+If `Consistently` is passed a `context.Context` it will exit if the context is cancelled - however it will always register the cancellation of the context as a failure.
+That is, the context is not used to control the duration of `Consistently` - that is always done by the `DURATION` parameter; instead, the context is used to allow `Consistently` to bail out early if it's time for the spec to finish up (e.g. a timeout has elapsed, or the user has sent an interrupt signal).

 > Developers often try to use `runtime.Gosched()` to nudge background goroutines to run.
 This can lead to flaky tests as it is not deterministic that a given goroutine will run during the `Gosched`.  `Consistently` is particularly handy in these cases: it polls for 100ms which is typically more than enough time for all your Goroutines to run.
 Yes, this is basically like putting a time.Sleep() in your tests...
 Sometimes, when making negative assertions in a concurrent world, that's the best you can do!